 Why can I not format my hard disk drive?

-There are several reasons why the external HDD won't format problem may occur, this include: Malware or virus infection.
+There are several reasons why the external HDD won't format problem may occur, this includes: Malware or virus infection.
 Missing or damaged DLL, SYS, or EXE files. ...
 Damaged hard drive partition.

 How to force a Windows 10 format?

 This is also included in Windows 10 and is the best way to factory reset a Windows computer in most cases.
-To access this Windows reinstall option, head to Settings > Update & Security > Recovery.
+Head to Settings > Update & Security > Recovery to access this Windows reinstall option.
 You'll see a Reset this PC header; click the Get started button underneath this to begin.

 Can I format my corrupted hard disk drive?